dotnet/csharplang/proposals/low-level-struct-improvements.md

 However extra complexity of such rules do not seem to be worth the limited cases this enables.
 Should compelling samples come up we can revisit this decision.

-This means though that `ref` fields are largely in practice `ref readonly`.
+This means though that `ref` fields are largely in practice `readonly ref`.
 The main exceptions being object initializers and when the value is known to refer to the heap.